A Ham in a Role

-A Ham in a Role is a 1949 Warner Bros.
-Looney Tunes short starring the Goofy Gophers along with an unnamed dog who is based on stage/film actor John Barrymore.
+A Ham in a Role is a 1949 Looney Tunes short starring the Goofy Gophers along with an unnamed dog who is based on stage/film actor John Barrymore.
 The cartoon was planned by Arthur Davis, but was finished and directed by Robert McKimson.
 It was released by Warner Bros.
 Pictures on December 31, 1949, but some sources list the release date as January 1, 1950.
 The cartoon draws heavily from the works of William Shakespeare, with its gags relying on literal interpretations of lines from Hamlet, Julius Caesar, Richard III, and Romeo and Juliet.

 A Ham in a Role was the last cartoon in the Golden Age of American Animation to star the dog that had opposed the Gophers in their first two appearances.
 (The dog was recycled for a single short in the 1990s in the World Premiere Toons series.)

 Plot

 An anthropomorphic dog is tired of appearing in cartoons and goes home to study the works of Shakespeare.
 Upon arriving back home, the dog finds that his home has been invaded by gophers.
 Unfazed, the dog then begins reading Hamlet.
 Upon discovering the Goofy Gophers sleeping in the book, he throws the book out the window.

 The Goofy Gophers then decide to get back at the dog by literally interpreting lines from Shakespeare's works, including "lending him ears", by rolling a curtain up to annoy him, tormenting him with flames (to his foot), dousing him with "the joy of life" (by dumping a tub of water into the dog), dumping limburger cheese as the dog utters the "that which we call a rose by any other name" line while holding a rose, imitating the exhumed Yorick in a dance (making the dog appear like a Shakespearean coward), using magnets on the floor and ceiling to toss and carry the dog around the room (in armor), with the coup de grâce coming about when the Gophers use a horse to kick the dog out of his house, after he says "A horse, a horse, my kingdom for a horse!" and back to the studio, where the dog decides to finish what he started.